AbdurRehmanKhan-ARK/chronic-wound-fusion/README.md

 | Evaluation                   | `scripts/evaluate_gated_fusion.py`   | Computes metrics on the untouched test set                                                            |
 | Ablation                     | `scripts/make_ablation_table.py`     | Compares singles, averaging, majority vote and gating from saved artifacts (no retraining)            |

-**Training stages per backbone (per fold):** _Phase 1_ trains only the classification head while the pretrained feature extractor is frozen. _Phase 2_ unfreezes the last feature block and fine-tunes it at lr/10 -  it was skipped in the baseline iteration (CPU budget) and executed in the Improvement Round (Section 6).
+**Training stages per backbone (per fold):** _Phase 1_ trains only the classification head while the pretrained feature extractor is frozen. _Phase 2_ unfreezes the last feature block and fine-tunes it at lr/10.
+It was skipped in the baseline iteration (CPU budget) and executed in the Improvement and Merged Data rounds (Sections 6 and 7).

 ## 3. Processing pipeline